mlhartme/stool/main/documentation.md

 * **last-modified-by**
   The user that last maintained this stage, i.e. executed a Stool command like build, start, or stop.
 * **mem**
-  Memory utilization for this stage as reported by `ps`.
+  Memory usafe reported by Docker: percentage of memory limit actually used.
 * **heap**
   Heap usage for this stage as reported by Jmx.
 Percentage of used heap in relation to max heap.
 * **others**